She's done it: Bobbie breaks world record

 Her mother Bridget, speaking from her home in Burton Leonard, said: "The girls did us proud, showing great resilience, courage and teamwork.
 I found their arrival very emotional and was so relieved they made it.
 I always knew Bobbie would be a great skipper, she's so positive, cheerful and calm."

-Looking forward to welcoming Bobbie home for a celebration party in February, she added: "It's an inspiration to other girls to know anything is possible."
+Looking forward to welcoming Bobbie home for a celebration party, she added: "It's an inspiration to other girls to know anything is possible."

 RGS director of sport Adam Milner says Bobbie's story is inspiring students throughout the school: 'I know Bobbie, who took up rowing for the first time during lockdown, has joked that her old PE teachers would be shocked at what she's doing now, since she was never sporty at school.